zammad/zammad-documentation/admin/console/working-on-tickets.rst

 Before being able to use the new states within the WebApp, you need to run the following commands to make them available.

 ..
-Warn:: Please **do not replace** anything below, state_id is a named attribute which is correct and shall not be replaced!
+Warning:: Please **do not replace** anything below, state_id is a named attribute which is correct and shall not be replaced!

 ::